 - 1/2 tsp sugar

 - 1/4 cup chives, chopped

 - Salt and pepper

-- Let the potatoes cool down a little bit until you can handle them, then peel the potatoes and slice them into quarter-inch slices.
-Put the sliced potatoes in a large bowl and set aside.
+- Let the potatoes cool down for 5 minutes, then peel the potatoes and slice them into quarter-inch slices.
+Transfer the potatoes in a large bowl and set aside.

-- In a medium sauce pan add a dash of oil and stew the chopped onions a little bit but don't brown them.
-After a minute add the broth, vinegar, sugar, and mustard.
+- In a medium saucepan heat oil over medium heat, add onion and saute until golden, about 2 minutes.
+Then add the broth, vinegar, sugar, and mustard.
 Season with salt and pepper to taste.

-- Pour the hot mixture over the potatoes.
-Mix the salad gently and let it sit for 20 minutes.
+- Pour the hot mixture over the sliced potatoes.
+Mix the potato salad gently until combined then let it sit for 20 minutes at room temperature.